tardate/LittleArduinoProjects/Equipment/PLJ1601/README.md

 "PLJ-1601-C 0.1MHz-1.2GHz Frequency counter"
 back in 2015 for SGD$15.99 but haven't used it much beyond an unboxing test.
 IIRC, it didn't seem that accurate or useful so it got put aside...

-I just dug it out and finally figured out some of the "magic settings" required to get it to work.
-Not so bad after all!
-Just needs a case or base...
+I just dug it out again, and finally figured out some of the "magic settings" required to get it to work properly.
+It is not so bad after all!
+Now it just needs a case or base...

 Long story short, the two settings I made to get it working well: